-UHC HSA Advantage 2 Other Covered Services In-Network Benefits' Out-of-Network Benefits 2 Pregnancy and Maternity Care Certain services and supplies covered at 100%; others covered at 90% after deductible.
-For more information, see Pregnancy and Maternity Care earlier in this section Covered at 70% after deductible3 Prosthetic Devices 3 Covered at 90% after deductible Covered at 70% after deductible Note: Subject to plan review; rental or purchase must m neet clinical requirements Skilled Nursing Facility Covered at 90% after deductible Covered at 70% after deductible Limited to 120 days per calendar year (combined with in combined) Note: Custodial services are not covered.
-For more information about eligible services, refer to Alternative Care Settings earlier in this section Mental Health (Including Applied Behavior Analysis (ABA) Therapy) And Substance-Related and Addictive Disorders Treatment In-Network Benefits' Out-of-Network Benefits 2 Outpatient Care 3 Covered at 90% after deductible Covered at 70% after deductible Note: For the highest level of benefits, call UHC at 800-638-8884 and follow the prompts for United Behavioral Health before receiving care For more information about covered services and prenotification requirements, refer to Mental Health and Substance-Related and Addictive Disorders Coverage earlier in this section.
+UHC HSA Advantage 2 Other Covered Services In-Network Benefits' Out-of-Network Benefits Pregnancy and Maternity Care Certain services and supplies covered at 100%; others covered at 90% after deductible.
+For more information, see Pregnancy and Maternity Care earlier in this section Covered at 70% after deductible a Prosthetic Devices Covered at 90% after deductible Covered at 70% after deductible Note: Subject to plan review; rental or purchase must n neet clinical requirements Skilled Nursing Facility Covered at 90% after deductible Covered at 70% after deductible Limited to 120 days per calendar year (combined with i combined) npatient rehabilitation facility; in- and out-of-network Note: Custodial services are not covered.
+For more information about eligible services, refer to Alternative Care Settings earlier in this section Mental Health (Including Applied Behavior Analysis (ABA) Therapy) And Substance-Related and Addictive Disorders Treatment In-Network Benefits' Out-of-Network Benefits Outpatient Care Covered at 90% after deductible Covered at 70% after deductible Note: For the highest level of benefits, call UHC at 800-638-8884 and follow the prompts for United Behavioral Health before receiving care For more information about covered services and prenotification requirements, refer to Mental Health and Substance-Related and Addictive Disorders Coverage earlier in this section.
 For a description of ABA therapy, refer to Treating Autism Spectrum Disorders (ASD) earlier in this section.
-For a description of limitations and exclusions related to all services, see Limitations and Exclusions later in this section Inpatient Hospital Care Covered at 90% after deductible' Covered at 70% after deductible Note: For the highest level of benefits, call UHC at 800-638-8884 and follow the prompts for United Behavioral Health before receiving care For more information about covered services and prenotification requirements, refer to Mental Health and Substance-Related and Addictive Disorders Coverage earlier in this section.
+For a description of limitations and exclusions related to all services, see Limitations and Exclusions later in this section Inpatient Hospital Care' Covered at 90% after deductible' Covered at 70% after deductible Note: For the highest level of benefits, call UHC at 800-638-8884 and follow the prompts for United Behavioral Health before receiving care For more information about covered services and prenotification requirements, refer to Mental Health and Substance-Related and Addictive Disorders Coverage earlier in this section.
 For a description of ABA therapy, refer to Treating Autism Spectrum Disorders (ASD) earlier in this section.
 For a description of limitations and exclusions related to all services, see Limitations and Exclusions later in this section Prescription Drugs Retail Administered by CVS Caremark.
 See the CVS Caremar k Prescription Drug Program section for details Mail Order Administered by CVS Caremark.
-See the CVS Caremar k Prescription Drug Program section for details
+See the CVS Caremar .
+14 in communication in the sourthouse the state of the second

-^{&#}x27;Care must be provided by a Choice Plus network provider/facility.
+Care must be provided by a Choice Plus network provider/facility.
 It is your responsibility to confirm that you are using a network provider/visiting a network facility.
 The only exception is for services that meet UHC's definition of an emergency, as defined in Emergency and Urgent Care earlier in this section.

-2All coverage is based on the negotiated charge (defined earlier) for a particular covered health service or procedure.
+All coverage is based on the negotiated charge (defined earlier) for a particular covered health service or procedure.